 In Milwaukee and Dane counties, voters favored legalizing, regulating, and taxing cannabis by more than 60%.

 Voters in other parts of Wisconsin tackled only medical marijuana, all of them leaning in favor of changing the law to allow its medical use.
 In the city of Waukesha, 77% of voters supported marijuana for medicinal purposes and its regulation as a prescription drug.

 While these referenda are non-binding, they set the stage for a discussion about legalization in a state that has failed several times to pass laws allowing cannabis use for recreational or medicinal purposes.
 Wisconsin marijuana legalization may be on the horizon as a bill was introduced in 2019 to create a licensing system for growers.
 The bill also proposes to make Wisconsin medical marijuana available to patients who are registered with the state.

 The Controlled Substances Board under Wisconsin’s Department of Safety and Professional Services (DSPS) regulates who can dispense CBD oil.

 Where is it safe to purchase and consume?

 For patients, a Controlled Substances Board-approved pharmacy or doctor may recommend CBD oil to treat a medical condition.

-The law expands a patient’s usage beyond seizure disorders, stating that individuals with a “medical condition” can possess and consume CBD oil.
-The law, however, is vague on what medical condition qualify.
-They may obtain certification from a doctor stating that the patient possesses CBD oil for treatment and that the CBD oil has no intoxicating effect on patients.
+The law expands a patient’s usage beyond seizure disorders, stating that individuals with a medical condition can possess and consume CBD oil.
+The law, however, is vague on what medical conditions qualify.
+Patients may obtain certification from a doctor stating that they possess CBD oil for treatment and that the CBD oil has no intoxicating effect.